 Please enter a keyword or ID

 Is it okay to keep my cat contained within my property boundary all of the time?

-It is certainly possible for your cat to live happily contained to your property boundaries.
+Yes, there are many benefits to keeping your cat contained to your property boundaries.
 Contained cats are less likely to become lost or injured (hit by a car or attacked by a dog).
-They are also less likely to get into cat fights and therefore less likely to have cat fight-related injuries (abscesses) or catch diseases such as FIV (Feline Immunodeficiency Virus).
+They are also less likely to get into cat fights and have cat fight-related injuries (abscesses) or catch diseases such as FIV (Feline Immunodeficiency Virus).
 Containment to the owner's property boundaries also increases the opportunity for owner-animal interaction and reduces the impact of hunting by cats and disturbance caused to neighbours.